awsdocs/amazon-ecs-developer-guide/doc_source/firelens-example-taskdefs.md

 }
 ```

-## Forwarding logs to an domain<a name="firelens-example-opensearch"></a>
+## Forwarding logs to an Amazon OpenSearch Service domain<a name="firelens-example-opensearch"></a>

 **Note**
 For more examples, see [Amazon ECS FireLens examples](https://github.com/aws-samples/amazon-ecs-firelens-examples) on GitHub\.

-The following task definition example demonstrates how to specify a log configuration that forwards logs to an ; domain\.
-The domain must already exist\.
-For more information, see [What is ](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) in the **\.
+The following task definition example demonstrates how to specify a log configuration that forwards logs to an Amazon OpenSearch Service; domain\.
+The Amazon OpenSearch Service domain must already exist\.
+For more information, see [What is Amazon OpenSearch Service](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html) in the *Amazon OpenSearch Service Developer Guide*\.

-In the log configuration options, specify the log options required for integration\.
-For more information, see [Fluent Bit for ](https://docs.fluentbit.io/manual/pipeline/outputs/elasticsearch)\.
+In the log configuration options, specify the log options required for OpenSearch Service integration\.
+For more information, see [Fluent Bit for Amazon OpenSearch Service](https://docs.fluentbit.io/manual/pipeline/outputs/elasticsearch)\.

 ```
 {